paszu/3DSRepo/Part-2-(Downgrading).md

 **If you are already on 9.2.0-20, skip to step 18.**

-1. **Set DNS settings to auto and ensure you have a valid connection setup, otherwise recovery mode cannot save you from any issues.**
 1. Copy and merge the `3ds` folder from the PlaiSysUpdater zip to root of your SD card
 2. Copy and merge the `3ds` folder from the EmuNAND9 zip to root of your SD card
 2. Delete any existing `updates` folder from your SD card if there is one